lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

   - **day**: 24 hours
   - **week**: 7 days

-  Each of these units also support a pluralized version (eg `nsecs`, `minutes`, `days`), which means the same thing.
+  Each of these units also support a pluralized version (e.g. `nsecs`, `minutes`, `days`), which means the same thing.

   The time value `0` may have no unit.
 Except in this specific case, the unit is always required.

   Time values are compatible with the `time` type.

-- Escaped target-language expression, eg `{= foo() =}`.
+- Escaped target-language expression, e.g. `{= foo() =}`.
 This syntax is used to write any expression which does not fall into one of the other forms described here.
 The contents are not parsed and are used verbatim in the generated file.

   The variables in scope are target-specific.

 ### Complex expressions

 Some targets may make use of a few other syntactic forms for expressions.
-These syntactic forms may be acribed a different meaning by different targets, to keep the source language close in meaning to the target language.
+These syntactic forms may be ascribed a different meaning by different targets, to keep the source language close in meaning to the target language.

 We describe here these syntactic forms and what meaning they have in each target.

-- Bracket-list syntax, eg `[1, 2, 3]`.
+- Bracket-list syntax, e.g. `[1, 2, 3]`.
 This syntax is used to create a list in Python.
 It is not supported by any other target at the moment.
   ```python
   state x([1,2,3])
   ```